STorresFranco/Deep_Learning_project-Car_Damage_Recognition/README.md

 ## Getting Started

+## Link to streamlit online application
+You can access the online version of the app in the following url: https://deeplearningproject-cardamagerecognition.streamlit.app/

 ###  Requirements
 To install all dependencies run the following code

 ```bash
 pip install -r requirements.txt
 ```

 ### Run the application
 To execute the application run the following code
 ```bash